History of feminism: Sexual politics

 Lesbianism during the second wave was visible within and without feminism.
-Lesbians felt sidelined by both gay liberation and women's liberation, where they were referred to as the "Lavender Menace", provoking The Woman-Identified Woman, a 1970 manifesto that put lesbian women at the forefront of the liberation movement.
-Jill Johnston's 1973 Lesbian Nation: The Feminist Solution argued for lesbian separatism.
-In its extreme form, this was expressed as the only appropriate choice for a woman.
-Eventually the lesbian movement was welcomed into the mainstream women's movement.
-This union's threat to male normativity was substantiated by the male backlash that followed.
+Lesbians felt sidelined by both gay liberation and women's liberation, where they were referred to by Betty Friedan as a "lavender menace", provoking "The Woman-Identified Woman," a 1970 manifesto from the Radicalesbians that put lesbian women at the forefront of the liberation movement.

+A few years later, Jill Johnston's 1973 Lesbian Nation: The Feminist Solution argued for lesbian separatism, a practice by which lesbian women would separate themselves from the rest of society.

-In reproductive rights, feminists sought the right to contraception and birth control, which were almost universally restricted until the 1960s.
-Feminists hoped to use the first birth control pill to free women to decide the terms under which they will bear children.
-They felt that reproductive self-control was essential for full economic independence from men.
-Access to abortion was also widely demanded for these reasons, but was more difficult to secure due to existing, deep societal divisions over the issue.
-Although Shulamith Firestone was active during the second wave of feminism, her views on reproductive technology have connections to reproductive rights.
+In reproductive rights, feminists sought the right to contraceptives (i.e., birth control), some of which were widely restricted in the US until the late 1960s and through the 1970s; the birth control pill, for example, was primarily available only to married women until the mid 1970s, though other women did find ways to get the pill anyhow.
+Access to abortion was also widely demanded so as to increase women's economic independence and bodily autonomy, but was more difficult to secure due to existing, deep societal divisions over the issue.

+Shulamith Firestone, active during the second wave of feminism, argued reproductive technology is connected to reproductive rights.
 Firestone believed in the enhancement of technologically concerning reproduction, in order to eliminate the obligation for women to reproduce and end oppression and inequality against them.
 Enhancing technology to empower women and abolish the gender hierarchy are the main focuses of a newer developing philosophy in feminism, known as cyberfeminism.
 Cyberfeminism has strong ties to reproductive rights and technology.

 Third-wave feminists also fought to hasten social acceptance of female sexual freedom.
 As societal norms allowed men to have multiple sexual partners without rebuke, feminists sought sexual equality for that freedom and encouraged "sexual liberation" for women, including sex for pleasure with multiple partners, if desired.